78th Infantry Regiment "Lupi di Toscana": Cold War

 During the 1975 army reform the Italian Army disbanded the regimental level and newly independent battalions were granted for the first time their own flags.
 On 22 September 1975 the 78th Infantry Regiment "Lupi di Toscana" was disbanded.
 The next day the regiment's I Battalion in Scandicci was renamed 78th Motorized Infantry Battalion "Lupi di Toscana" and assigned the flag and traditions of the 78th Infantry Regiment "Lupi di Toscana", while the II Battalion in Pistoia was renamed 87th Motorized Infantry Battalion "Senio" and assigned the flag and traditions of the 87th Infantry Regiment "Friuli".
 Both battalions were assigned to the Motorized Brigade "Friuli" and consisted of a command, a command and services company, three motorized companies, and a heavy mortar company equipped with towed 120mm Mod.
 63 mortars.
 The regiment's III Battalion was put into reserve status and its equipment stored in Arezzo with the 225th Infantry Regiment "Arezzo", which was the training battalion of the Motorized Brigade "Friuli".
 In case of war the battalion would have been activated as 35th Motorized Infantry Battalion "Pistoia", which would have received the flag and traditions of the 35th Infantry Regiment "Pistoia".
+At the time the 78th Motorized Infantry Battalion "Lupi di Toscana" fielded 844 men (41 officers, 94 non-commissioned officers, and 709 soldiers).

 Recent times

 On 1 January 1991 battalion was reorganized as a mechanized unit and renamed 78th Mechanized Infantry Battalion "Lupi di Toscana".
 The battalion consisted now of a command, a command and services company, three mechanized companies equipped with M113 armored personnel carriers, and a mortar company equipped with M106 mortar carriers with 120mm Mod.
 63 mortars.
 On 14 September 1992 the 78th Mechanized Infantry Battalion "Lupi di Toscana" lost its autonomy and the next day the battalion entered the reformed 78th Infantry Regiment "Lupi di Toscana" as I Mechanized Battalion.

 From 20 August to 5 December 1993 one company of the regiment participated in the United Nations Operation in Somalia II.
-After the company's return to Italy the regiment was awarded a Silver Medal of Army Valour for the company's conduct in Somalia.
+After the company's return to Italy the regiment was awarded a Silver Medal of Army Valor for the company's conduct in Somalia.
 On 5 September 1995 the 78th Infantry Regiment "Lupi di Toscana" was disbanded and the flag of the regiment was transferred on 6 September to the Shrine of the Flags in the Vittoriano in Rome.

 On 1 July 1998 the regiment was reformed in Scandicci as 78th Volunteer Training Regiment "Lupi di Toscana", but it was once more disbanded on 31 March 2008.

-2022 Reactivation
+Reactivation

-On 4 October 2022 the name, flag and traditions of the 78th Infantry Regiment "Lupi di Toscana" were assigned to the Command and Tactical Supports Unit "Vittorio Veneto" of the Division "Vittorio Veneto", which on that date was renamed 78th Command and Tactical Supports Unit "Lupi di Toscana".
+On 1 October 2022, the name, flag and traditions of the 78th Infantry Regiment "Lupi di Toscana" were assigned to the Command and Tactical Supports Unit "Vittorio Veneto" of the Division "Vittorio Veneto".
+On the same day the unit was renamed 78th Command and Tactical Supports Unit "Lupi di Toscana".

+Organization

-As of reactivation the unit is organized as follows:
+As of 2023 the unit is organized as follows: